-Quantitative estimates of uncertainty for the Italian GHG inventory are calculated using Approach 1 as defined in the IPCC Guidelines (IPCC, 2006), which provides a calculation based on the error propagation equations.
-In addition, Approach 2, corresponding to the application of Monte Carlo analysis, has been applied to some of the key categories of the inventory in different sectors but the results show that, with the information available at present, applying higher method produces comparable results.
+Quantitative estimates of uncertainty for the Italian GHG inventory are calculated using a Tier 1 approach as defined in the IPCC Good Practice Guidance (IPCC, 2000), which provides a calculation based on the error propagation equations.
+In addition, a Tier 2 approach, corresponding to the application of Monte Carlo analysis, has been applied to specific categories of the inventory but the results show that, with the information available at present, applying methods higher than the Tier 1 does not make a significant difference in figures.

 The assumptions on which uncertainty estimations are based are documented for each category.
-Figures to draw up uncertainty analysis are checked with the relevant analyst experts and literature references and they are consistent with the IPCC Good Practice Guidance and Guidelines (IPCC, 2000; IPCC, 2006).
+Figures to draw up uncertainty analysis are checked with the relevant analyst experts and literature references and they are consistent with the IPCC Good Practice Guidance (IPCC, 2000).

-The IPCC Good Practice Guidance and Guidelines recommends as good practice the identification of key categories in national GHG inventories (IPCC, 2000; IPCC, 2003; IPCC, 2006).
-A key category is defined as an emission source or removal that has a significant influence on a country's GHG inventory in terms either of the absolute relative level of emissions or the trend in emissions, or both.
+The IPCC Good Practice Guidance recommends as good practice the identification of key source categories in national GHG inventories (IPCC, 2000; IPCC, 2003).
+A key source category is defined as an emission source that has a significant influence on a country's GHG inventory in terms either of the absolute relative level of emissions or the trend in emissions, or both.
 Key categories therefore are those found in the accumulative 95% of the total annual emissions in the last reported year or belonging to the total trend, when ranked in descending order of magnitude.

 The assessment of national key categories is important because key categories should receive special consideration in terms of methodological aspects and quality assurance and quality control verification.

-Two different approaches are reported in the IPCC 2006 guidelines according to whether or not a country has performed an uncertainty analysis of the inventory: Approach 1 and Approach 2.
+Two different approaches are reported in the Good Practice according to whether or not a country has performed an uncertainty analysis of the inventory: the Tier 1 and Tier 2.

-When using Approach 1, key categories are identified by means of a pre-determined cumulative emissions threshold, usually fixed at 95% of the total.
+When using the Tier 1, key categories are identified by means of a pre-determined cumulative emissions threshold, usually fixed at 95% of the total.

-If an uncertainty analysis is carried out at category level for the inventory, Approach 2 can be used to identify key categories.
-Approach 2 is a more detailed analysis that builds on Approach 1; in this case, the results of Approach 1 are multiplied by the relative uncertainty of each source/sink category.
-Key categories are those that represent 90% of the uncertainty contribution.
+If an uncertainty analysis is carried out at category level for the inventory, the Tier 2 can be used to identify key categories.
+The Tier 2 approach is a more detailed analysis that builds on the Tier 1; in this case, the results of the Tier 1 are multiplied by the relative uncertainty of each source/sink category.
+Key categories are those that represent 95% of the uncertainty contribution.